dcallus/Cartogcoffee/README.md

 # CARTOGCOFFEE:
 A full stack educational app for coffee production and consumption.
 This is a codeclan project working within a team of 4.
 My responsibility was the Map functionality, including everything within the black bars (filters etc).
+MVP and Extensions were decided by our team.

-This was after only one week of learning JavaScript and 2 weeks of React.
+This was created after only one week of learning JavaScript and 2 weeks of React.
 Including planning and researching react-leaflet, this was completed in 5 days.
 Although I may clean up some of the dead branches and fix a bug or two in the future I will leave the main branch as is so that it is an accurate reflection of what was achieved within the given time-frame and at the current experience level described earlier.

 # Trello link:
 https://trello.com/b/l0IKnCu5/coffee-app-project